-Astragalus root 黄芪 (Huang qi) is highly regarded as a general tonic especially for people who are feeling a little under the weather.
+Astragalus root 黄芪 (huang qi) is highly regarded as a general tonic especially for people who are feeling a little under the weather.

-Known scientifically as radix astragli, it is the root portion of astragalus membranaceus or astragalus propinquus.
+Known scientifically as radix astragali, it is the root portion of astragalus membranaceus or astragalus propinquus.
 This plant is from the pea family and is grown in Northeast China, North China, Inner Mongolia and Xinjiang.

 The root is long, cylindrical and yellow-brownish in colour.
 It can be mispelled as astragulus.
 The root is dried and sliced thinly.
 It has a mild licorice-like taste.

 The benefits of astragalus is legendary in China.
 It helps to increase energy levels, build up resistance especially when your immune system is lowered by overworking and stress.